Fastnet Race: 2017 Fastnet Race

-IRC Overall: Lann Ael 2, a JNA 39 owned by Didier Gaudoux.
+IRC Overall: Lann Ael 2, a Juan Kouyoumdjian designed 39-footer owned by Didier Gaudoux.

-MOCRA Multihull: Concise 10 a MOD 70 owned by Tony Lawson.
+MOCRA Multihull: Concise 10 a MOD 70 class trimaran owned by Tony Lawson.

-Line Honours: 1 Day 18 hours and 55 minutes – Concise 10 – MOD 70 owned by Tony Lawson, Skippered by Ned Collier Wakefield.
+Line Honours: 1 Day 18 hours and 55 minutes – Concise 10 – MOD 70 owned by Tony Lawson, skippered by Ned Collier Wakefield.

 2019 Fastnet Race

 The 2019 Fastnet Race started on 3 August 2019.
 For the first time, boats not following the IRC standard were allowed to enter the competition.
 All entries were filled within four minutes and 37 seconds when entry opened on 7 January.

 Skipper Franck Cammas took Multihull line honours, despite running aground within the first few hours.
-This was the first sub-30 hour run, beating Loick Peyron and the crew of Banque Populaire’s 2011 time by 4h 45m.
+This was the first sub-30 hour run, beating Loick Peyron and the crew of Banque Populaire's 2011 time by 4h 45m.
 The Macif of Francois Gabbart lost the line honours by only 58 seconds, having led just minutes in prior.
 In third place, was the Sodebo Ultim 3 of Thomas Coville.

-The adjusted time race was won by the Wizard, a Volvo Open 70, owned by David and Peter Askew and sailed by Charlie Enright.
+The adjusted time race was won by Wizard, a Volvo Open 70, owned by David and Peter Askew and sailed by Charlie Enright.

 2021 Fastnet Race

-Scenes off Cowes seafront at the start:

 2021 was the first year where the race finish was in Cherbourg.
-It started on the 8 August 2021 in a strong south westerly breeze.
+It started on 8 August 2021 in a strong south westerly breeze.